autoSteve/ha-solcast-solar/README.md

 ##### Optional input: Site export to the grid, combined with a limit value

-Where locally generated excess power is fed to the electricity grid, it is likely that there will be a limit to the amount of energy that may be exported.
-The integration can monitor this export, and when periods of "export limiting" are detected (because at the limit value for a ten minute period or more) then the generation period will be excluded from any automated dampening consideration.
+Where locally generated excess power is exported to the electricity grid, it is likely that there will be a limit to the amount of energy that may be exported.
+The integration can monitor this export, and when periods of "export limiting" are detected (because export is at the limit value for ten minutes or more) then the generation period will be excluded from any automated dampening consideration.
 This mechanism ensures differentiation of generation being limited by shade from a tree or chimney, or artificial site export limiting.

 Export to the grid generally occurs in the middle of the day, which is a time rarely impacted by shading.

-A single increasing energy sensor may be supplied.
-This sensor may reset at midnight.
+A single increasing energy sensor is allowed, and this may reset to zero at midnight.
 The optional export limit can only be specified in kW.

 > [!TIP]
->
 >
 > An export limit value may not be precisely measured by some PV system components as the real limit.
 This may be confusing, but the reason will be because of variations in 'CT' clamp measurement circuits.
 >